leodido/ng-date-elements/README.md

 #   version                                 Print the library version
 ```

-To build a development version (logging not disabled) of JS lib:
+To build a development version (logging not disabled, sourcemaps file already linked) of JS lib:

 ```
 $ gulp build --env dev